VolumeElement/VolumeElement.github.io/_posts/2023-07-31-hilberts-theorem-90.md

 It follows that $Y=2ab$.
 Solving the above pair of equations for $X$ and $Z$ shows that $X=a^2-b^2$ and $Z=a^2+b^2$, so every Pythagorean triple may be written in this way.

+<sup>1: Primitive meaning all values in the solution are coprime.</sup>

 ### Another derivation

 We will now prove the same result with the titular theorem.